MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments.md

 ## Virtual Appointments Graph API

 Developers can programmatically create and manage Virtual Appointments using Microsoft Graph.
-With the Virtual Appointments Graph API, they can embed virtual appointments join links in any app, with features that include a waiting room and browser join experience for external attendees.
+With the Virtual Appointments Graph API, virtual appointment join links can be embedded in any app, with features that include a waiting room and browser join experience for external attendees.

 To learn more, see [virtualAppointment resource type](/graph/api/resources/virtualappointment?view=graph-rest-beta).